th3cyb3rc0p/Cryptography-Notes/Week_2.md

       - By repeating this step from d to 0, we have completed the inverse.
       - Because the process is so similar, this is very attractive because the hardware that encrypts can be used f
+   - Used in many block ciphers, although not in AES.

 ![](./images/des.jpg)